-A ParentPay activation letter with User Name and password is issued by Harrison Catering Services to enable you to register and create an online account.
+A ParentPay activation letter with User Name and password is issued by Aspens Services to enable you to register and create an online account.
 Once your account is set up you will be able to manage the meal account on line.

 Please note: Online payments are not credited to the student's account between 12.00 noon and 2.00pm; at all other times the system updates every 15 minutes.

-Students can top up their account by Using the Revaluation Machines located in the canteen and near the Reprographics Room.
+Students can top up their account by Using the Revaluation Machines located in the canteen and near the Reprographics Room (A corridor).
 It is recommended that you use methods 1 or 2 to avoid your daughter having to bring cash to school.

 Cash deposits in the school's revaluers are updated to the student's account every 15 minutes.